 Our Thanksgiving Traditions

 • We always eat so much for Thanksgiving lunch that we’re not hungry for the rest of the day.
 So, we save our Thanksgiving dessert for dinner and eat that instead of a real meal 🙂 That’s the way to do it.

 • We always play an afternoon game of family kickball.
 I’m not really sure how, because like I mentioned, we’re really full.
 But it’s something I look forward to every year.

 • We watch movies together.
 I’m not really a movie girl, but over Thanksgiving break, I probably watch more movies than all of the other days of the year combined.

-If you try this healthy sweet potato casserole, feel free to let me know in a comment or tag me @livbane on Instagram!
+If you make this healthy sweet potato casserole, feel free to let me know in a comment or tag me @livbane on Instagram!
 I’d love to see!

 Sweet Potato Filling

 - 4 medium or 3 large sweet potatoes (about 3 lbs)